cafebazaar/BazaarPay/README.md

 ## BazaarPay Android SDK

 This document aims to help you to integrate the `BazaarPay` android SDK within your application.
-For the topics out of this scope, you have to read the corresponding documents.
+For the topics out of this scope, read the corresponding documents.

 ### Minimum requirements